andrewcooke/ParserCombinator.jl/README.md

 * Defining new combinators is more complex.
-The behaviour of a matcher is defined as a group of methods that correspond to transitions in state machine.
+The behaviour of a matcher is defined as a group of methods that correspond to transitions in a state machine.
 On the other hand, with dispatch on the grammar and state nodes, the implementation remains idiomatic and compact.